 Yes for potted plant orders, DPD will keep you updated of the progress of your order by SMS and/or emails.
 You will have the opportunity to liaise directly with DPD about your delivery.
 Seed orders are sent via Royal Mail.

 What happens if I’m not in when DPD try to deliver?

 DPD will in the first instance try to leave your order with a neighbour.
 If this isn’t possible they will take your parcel to the nearest collection point, please arrange to collect it as soon as possible so that the plants are not compromised by being in their box for too long.

 Can I collect my order directly from Hetty’s?

 Hetty’s Herbs and Plants is based in Pinchbeck, Lincolnshire, PE11 3SW.
 Orders can be collected, choose this option on check out for a further discount.
 Once your order is ready to be collected we will contact you by email.

 How will I know how to care for my plants?

 In each order a Hetty’s plant care advice sheet is included, please read this on delivery of your plant order.
 A copy is also available to view here.
 Plants are delivered with a care card, this will give you more information on how to care for the individual plants and varieties.
 More growing tips can also be found on our Growing Tips page

 How big will my plants be?

 This will depend on a number of factors such as the time of year the plants are sent out and how early on in a batch a plant is sent out.
 The potted herbs we send out in the 9cm size pot are healthy, robust and rooted young plants ideal for growing on.
-Over Winter and early Spring plants may be sent out in their winter dormant state whilst others maybe smaller to grow on or well established in their pot and itching to be ready to be potted out.
+Over Winter and early Spring plants may be sent out in their winter dormant state whilst others may be smaller to grow on or well established in their pot and ready to be potted out.

 What is Winter Dormancy?